• Skip to primary navigation

 Muffin cups nearly filled with egg bite ingredients.

-Be sure to leave about ½ inch of space between the ingredients and the top edge of the muffin pan.
+Pro Tip: Be sure to leave about ½ inch of space between the liquid ingredients and the top edge of the muffin pan.

-Starbucks Copycat Egg Bites are full of great egg protein, eight eggs to be exact in this recipe.
-But to mimic the consistency of what we find in the famous Starbucks egg bites, it's helpful to have a few extra egg whites included in the liquid ingredients.
+Starbucks Copycat Egg Bites are full of great egg protein, there are eight eggs to be exact in this recipe.
+But to mimic the consistency of what we find in the famous Starbucks version, it's helpful to have a few extra egg whites in the liquid ingredients.

-That's why we use six whole eggs, and two egg whites.
+Pro Tip: Use six whole eggs and two egg whites.

 Copycat Starbucks egg bites arranged on a plate.